rizan-ibrahim/animals/README.md

-this is an prep exrecise about making an animal repository and
+this is an prep exrecise about making an animal repository,including 3 branch info files about 3 animals.